Tutorial Gateway

 WHERE [YearlyIncome] != 60000

-SQL Not Less than Operator will display the records whose column value is Greater than or Equal to the given expression.
+The Not Less than operator will display the records whose column value is Greater than or Equal to the given expression.

-For example, the SQL Not Less than operator following query finds the Customers available in the Customers table whose [Yearly Income] is Not Less than 70000.
-It means, it will display all the records whose [Yearly Income] is greater than or equal to 70000
+The SQL Not Less than operator query finds the Customers available in the Customers table whose [Yearly Income] is Not Less than 70000.
+It means it will display all the records whose [Yearly Income] is greater than or equal to 70000

 SELECT [FirstName]